sdether/happenstance/README.md

 For re-posting someone else's status update, a `repost_href` key containing the original posts href can be included.
 In addition, it is recommended to also include the full entry under the `_repost` key (omitting it from signature requirements).
 The `text` of the status update can be used to add additional commentary.

-Additional optional fields are specified in the separate message spec.
+Additional optional fields are specified in the separate message spec, as well as details on options for entities.

 While there is no way to enforce content size, since the content will replicated across the network and is meant as a status network not forum, the `text` field is assumed to be limited to 1000 characters and implementers are free to drop of truncate (which invalidates the signature) long messages.